Create custom Grade schemes in D2L Brightspace

 5. In the Ranges area, enter your scheme details:

-• Enter the numeric grade you want users to achieve when they are evaluated using the grade scheme in the Assigned Value % field.
+• Using the Assigned Value % field, enter the numeric grade you want users to achieve when you evaluate them using the grade scheme.

 8. On the Schemes List page, the new grade scheme is listed under the Course Schemes heading.

-9. Under the Set as Default column, click the checkmark for the grade scheme to enable it for the entire course.
+9. Under the Set as Default column, click the checkmark for the grade scheme to enable it for the entire course grade book by default.

 10. Click Yes in the confirmation window.